 Pérez’s work unearths those exquisite moments of caprice and gentle cataclysm that one experiences when fully immersed within the here and now.
 In these pieces, the here and now is captured via the polymorphous pleasures of cajoling, twisting, cutting, ripping, squishing, layering, gluing, and utterly confounding form and color through collage and paint.
 These actions enacted upon Pérez’s seemingly commonplace studio materials lead to that fleeting and inestimable quality of life that makes her aesthetic endeavoring ineluctably steadfast and beautiful: pure joy.

-We also had the pleasure of meeting Ruyell Ho, whose art will be exhibited soon at The Bike Room – had a most stimulating conversation with him (he's kinda proud of his daughter and rightfully so).
+We also had the pleasure of meeting Ruyell Ho, whose art will be exhibited soon at The Bike Room – had a most stimulating conversation with him.
 That weekend was pure joy, thank you.